parcel-bundler/website/src/languages/typescript.md

 ## Transpilation

 Parcel automatically transpiles TypeScript whenever you use a `.ts` or `.tsx` file.
-In addition to stripping the types to convert TypeScript to JavaScript, parcel also compiles modern language features like classes and async await as necessary, [according to your browser targets](/languages/javascript/#browser-compatibility).
+In addition to stripping the types to convert TypeScript to JavaScript, Parcel also compiles modern language features like classes and async await as necessary, [according to your browser targets](/languages/javascript/#browser-compatibility).
 It also transpiles [JSX](/languages/javascript/#jsx) automatically.
 See the [Transpilation](/languages/javascript/#transpilation) section of the JavaScript docs for more details.

 A `tsconfig.json` file can be used to configure some aspects of the transpilation.
 Currently, JSX options are supported, as well as the `experimentalDecorators` option.
 See the [TSConfig reference](https://www.typescriptlang.org/tsconfig) for details.